 You and you’re loved ones will never believe this rich, creamy Green Bean and Mushroom Casserole by Taylor Kiser is dairy-free, gluten-free, and paleo-friendly!
 Perfect for any Thanksgiving dinner!
 A mishmash of non-dairy milk simmers together with tender, golden brown sautéed onions and meaty mushrooms to create a velvety-smooth, uber-thick creamy base that gets slathered on fresh green beans and topped with deep-fried onion rings.
 You’re welcome.

 You cannot go wrong with simply roasting veggies, and Jennifer Strohmeyer‘s quick and easy Roasted Rosemary String Beans are proof.
 The addition of a little maple syrup makes this side slightly sweet and complements perfectly with the rest of the fall flavors that will likely be on the Thanksgiving menu.
 Though they may look like your typical cooked green beans, one bite will show anyone that they are anything but.

 We couldn’t resist choosing another upgraded, vegan version of the traditional green bean casserole.
 Laine Rudolfa‘s Green Bean Casserole With Crispy Onions is much healthier yet more delicious that the original recipe.
 The dish gets its creaminess from non-dairy milk and its slightly cheesy flavor from nutritional yeast.
-The baked onions…Well, don’t be surprised if you eat them alone and they don’t even make to the top of casserole.
+The baked onions…Well, don’t be surprised if you eat them alone and they don’t even make it to the top of the casserole.